-Goals:
+Goals For Students:

-- 1. For students to be able to describe the basic beliefs, practices, and expressions of Islam. - 2.
-For students to appreciate the critical importance of studying Islam in this day and age - 3.
-For students to grasp the overall narrative of the history of Islam and Muslim communities. - 4.
-For students to be able to identify the main theological sources, traditions, and features of Islamic law. - 5.
-For students to be able to recognize the diversity of Islam and the variety of Muslim experiences worldwide. - 6.
-For students to be able to examine the intersection of Islam with social, political, and cultural issues. - 7.
-For students to be able to differentiate between the multiple currents within contemporary Islam. - 8.
-For students to be able to formulate their own understanding of contemporary events concerning Islam and Muslim communities in the world today
+- 1. To be able to describe the basic beliefs, practices, and expressions of Islam. - 2.
+To appreciate the critical importance of studying Islam in this day and age - 3.
+To grasp the overall narrative of the history of Islam and Muslim communities. - 4.
+To be able to identify the main theological sources, traditions, and features of Islamic law. - 5.
+To be able to recognize the diversity of Islam and the variety of Muslim experiences worldwide. - 6.
+To be able to examine the intersection of Islam with social, political, and cultural issues. - 7.
+To be able to differentiate between the multiple currents within contemporary Islam. - 8.
+To be able to formulate their own understanding of contemporary events concerning Islam and Muslim communities in the world today.